-Read my guide to traveling with electronics for more in-depth advice about using electronic devices while traveling.
+Read our guide to traveling with electronics for more in-depth advice about using electronic devices

 Travel Power Strip

 Power outlets are a hot commodity in most hostels.
-It isn’t uncommon for there to only be 2 outlets in a room with 10 people.
+It isn’t uncommon for there to only be two outlets in a room with 10+ people.
 A travel power strip can be a lifesaver when you need to charge/power all your devices.
 Plus, you’ll make a lot of friends when other people can plug into your power strip.
-This Monster 4 Outlet Travel Power Strip is our favorite (there is also a 6 outlet version).

 Dual Voltage Travel Hairdryer and Straighteners

-N. American hair dryers won’t work in Europe. — even if you have a voltage adapter.
-If you plug a standard hair dryer into an European outlet it will fry since European voltage is twice as much as in the US or Canada.
-You need a dual voltage hair dryer.
-I love my Babylisspro TT Tourmaline Titanium Travel Dryer because it is powerful, lightweight and foldable.
-If you straighten your hair you’ll also need dual voltage straightening iron.
+North American hair dryers won’t work in Europe — even if you have a voltage adapter.
+You’ll need a dual-voltage hair dryer (there are many available via Amazon).
+If you plug a standard hairdryer into a European outlet, it will fry since European voltage is twice as high as in the US or Canada.
+If you straighten your hair, you’ll also need a dual voltage straightening iron.

 - Extra Battery: Buy an extra battery or two from Amazon.
-I got two super cheap 3rd party battery from some random seller in China and it was extremely helpful on my trip.
+I got two super cheap 3rd-party batteries from some random seller in China, and they were extremely helpful on my trip.

 Laptop or iPad

-Plug adapters change the plug on your electronics to fit the outlet of the country (UK and Europe are different plugs).
-Don’t confuse these with “voltage adapters” [Read the savvy guide for traveling with electronics to find out the difference].
+Plug adapters change the plug on your electronics to fit the outlet of the country (The U.K. and Europe are different plugs).
+Don’t confuse these with “voltage adapters.”
+Read the Savvy Backpacker Guide to traveling with electronics to find out the difference.

 It is pretty amazing how heavy all your toiletries can become.
-Between the shampoo, body wash, toothpaste and everything else it is easy to amass 5-10lbs of stuff (most of it you don’t need).
+Between the shampoo, body wash, toothpaste, and everything else, it is easy to amass 5-10lbs of stuff (and most is unneeded).
 Honestly, most of this stuff you can buy once you arrive.
 Plus, I’ve always liked going to European grocery stores to see what they have.
-But if you have particular needs then you’ll want to bring those things with you.
+But if you have particular needs, you’ll want to bring those things with you.

 Hanging Toiletries Bag

 The first thing you should get is a toiletry bag that can hang.
-Most hostel bathrooms are small and have no shelf space so being able to hang up your bag is incredibly convenient.
-I use the Ogio Doppler bag because it is sturdy, compact but still has a lot of room.
-This will save you a lot of hassle.
-If you don’t like the Ogio bag from above then there are plenty of other Hanging Toiletries Bags.
+Most hostel bathrooms are small and have no shelf space, so being able to hang up your bag is incredibly convenient.

 Shaving Stuff (Razors & Cream)

-I normally bring a couple disposable razors and a travel shave cream.
-I buy more supplies as I go.
+I normally bring a few disposable razors and a travel shave cream.
+I buy more supplies as needed as I travel.

-I’ve found that deodorant in Europe is formulated differently than in N. America.
-Maybe it is all in my head but it seemed like it took my body a few weeks to get used to the new formula.
-You might want to bring your own is you don’t want to chance it.
+I’ve found that deodorant in Europe is formulated differently than in North America.
+Maybe it is all in my head, but it seemed like it took my body a few weeks to get used to the new formula.

-Make out sessions are no fun with sunburnt lips.
+Make-out sessions are no fun with sunburned lips.

 Contacts can be a pain, especially in polluted cities.
 Eyeglasses might be a better choice.

-BB Cream — BB Cream is a great ‘all-in-one’ product.
-It is a moisturizer, contains sunscreen, provides light coverage as a basic foundation and it evens skin tone.
+- BB Cream: BB Cream is a great ‘all-in-one’ product.
+It is a moisturizer, contains sunscreen, provides light coverage as a basic foundation, and evens out skin tone.